Chun-ja (name): Hanja and meaning

-Chun-ja is one of a number of Japanese-style names ending in "ja", like Young-ja and Jeong-ja, that were popular when Korea was under Japanese rule, but declined in popularity afterwards.
+Chun-ja is one of a number of Japanese-style names ending in "ja" (子), like Young-ja and Jeong-ja, that were popular when Korea was under Japanese rule, but declined in popularity afterwards.
 According to South Korean government data, Chun-ja was the fourth-most popular name for newborn girls in 1945, with nine out of the top ten names for girls that year ending in "ja".
 However, by 1950 there were no names ending in "ja" in the top ten.